The Summer Solstice is here: many celebrations between sea and mountains

 On the eve of the Summer Solstice, some spirituality and nature events celebrate the days of light.

-Borgo San Lorenzo is an inland village behind Lerici: here, in the twilight of the woods at sunset, an evocative spectacle between nature and millenary constructions that celebrates light in the days of summer Solstice has been occurring for millennia.
+Monti San Lorenzo is an inland village of Lerici: here, in the twilight of the woods at sunset, an evocative spectacle between nature and millenary constructions that celebrates light in the days of summer Solstice has been occurring for millennia.

 Mostly still mysterious, the prehistoric stone megalithic complex found on Mount Caprione, between Lerici and the inland valley of the Magra tells of ancient civilizations that inhabited the area in our night of the times, belonging to the group of Ligurian Apuans.